zshi719/2025-Data-24100/class_notes/09_static_analysis.md

   - Linters / Style / Code Convention Enforcers:
     - Make sure that the code conforms (stylistically) to specific systems and expectations.

-- We will focus on (what are probably) the most common tools for static analysis in python which include [Black](https://github.com/psf/black), [PyFlakes](https://pypi.org/project/pyflakes/) and [iSort](https://pycqa.github.io/isort/).
+- We will focus on (what are probably) the most common tools for static analysis in Python, which include [Black](https://github.com/psf/black), [Pyflakes](https://pypi.org/project/pyflakes/), and [isort](https://pycqa.github.io/isort/).

 - Each of these tools enforces different coding standards and style requirements.

-- Previously one would have to install each of these tools and run them individually.
-Lucky for us, however, a single tool can now control all of them: [ruff](https://github.com/astral-sh/ruff).
-This is python static analysis tool written in the rust programming language.
+- Previously, one would have to install each of these tools and run them individually.
+Luckily for us, however, a single tool can now control all of them: [Ruff](https://github.com/astral-sh/ruff).
+This is a Python static analysis tool written in the Rust programming language.

-- While Ruff is frequently celebrated for its speed, it's biggest contribution IMO is centralizing all of these tools into a single configuration file.
+- While Ruff is frequently celebrated for its speed, its biggest contribution, in my opinion, is centralizing all of these tools into a single configuration file.

-- Ruff can be installed via pip: `pip install ruff` onto your host machine.
+- Ruff can be installed via pip onto your host machine: `pip install ruff`.

 - Ruff is controlled via a file called `pyproject.toml`
   - [`toml`](https://en.wikipedia.org/wiki/TOML) files are a file format frequently used for configuration information.
   - For this class we will use the one [here](../project_assignments/pyproject.toml)

-- If you look at the configuration file you will see that the format of checks begin with a letter and then have a number.
-For example, the check `D104` checks to make sure that there is dock string at the module level.
-You can find definitions for all checks and why they are important [on this page](https://docs.astral.sh/ruff/rules/).
+- If you look at the configuration file you will see that the format of checks begins with a letter and then has a number.
+For example, the check `D104` ensures that there is a docstring at the module level.
+You can find definitions for all checks and why they are important on the Ruff docs page.

 - There are two important commands when you use ruff: `ruff check .` (`ruff check . --fix`) and `ruff format .` (`ruff format . --diff`).